Infratab/frontend-challenge-2/README.md

 #### Functional requirement
 ##### 1. Signup, Login, Logout

-Decide whether user is logged in or not based the token value stored.
-Store the token in the browser(Choose how you want to store, ex: Local storage, websql).
-If the token is stored then render the home page(Where you perform all reminders actions), if not stored show login page, point to sign up page from login page.
-It's upto you how you want to show the login and signup page( ex: login, signup can be in same page with tabs or seperate pages for login, signup ).
+Store the token in the browser (where you get the token when you login/ signup).
+Based on the token stored decide whether to show login or home page.

 Once user is logged in, Show the page as given in the above image (//need to upload the image).